All Episodes

 So the higher the risk, the more alleviation of that risk you go through.

-So if you get rid of alimony, women will be more careful about who they marry, and the risk level will go back down again.
+So if you get rid of alimony, women will be more careful about who they marry and the risk level will go back down again.

-So uh now I get it.
+So now I get it.

-I mean, for the women who are married, if you get rid of if you get rid of alimony, then you return equality of negotiating rights.
+I mean, for the women who are married, if you get rid of alimony, then you return equality of negotiating rights.

 I mean, nobody wants any one person to have an unfair domination in a negotiation, right?

-That's that's bad as a whole, right?
+That's bad as a whole, right?

-So this is why sort of uh having more and more people in the country means that wages go down, which gives a lot of power to the people who are offering jobs.
+So this is why sort of having more and more people in the country means that wages go down, which gives a lot of power to the people who are offering jobs.

 So we don't want any artificial boosts to people's negotiating strength in any negotiation, because that's kind of unfair, right?

-So we don't want this acid mitosis that my long-ago business associate was talking about.
+So we don't want this acid mitosis that my long ago business associate was talking about.

-Uh we don't want any of that.
+We don't want any of that.

 But the reality is that there's nothing you can do to reduce the leverage that women have before marriage.